 Sub Section 4

 The fourth subsection makes the value of any benefit or perquisite arising from a business activity or the exercise of a profession taxable.
 The benefit may or may not be convertible into money to be taxed under this clause of section 28 in the Income Tax Act.
-The said benefit must arise because of the business activity or profession.
+The said benefit must arise because of business activity or profession.
 The said person receiving the benefit should not have an employee-employer relationship with the company or place of a profession.

 For instance, this section will tax any free transportation, housing facilities or any other article provided for achieving a sales target.
 A company providing Rent Free Accommodation for a lawyer’s services will also come under this section.